Objective diameter: 45 mm

 Guarantee period: unlimited, fully transferrable

-Heavy, robust binocular in a tough looking military / hunting/ futuristic type of design (designed by someone who had been watching too many episodes of Star Wars ?) with good optical and mechanical performance.
+Heavy, robust binocular in a tough looking military / hunting/ futuristic type of design (designed by someone who had been watching too many episodes of Star Wars ?) with excellent mechanical and overall quite good optical performance.
 See more detailed review below.

 Designed by SIG Sauer Electro-Optics, Portland, Oregon